Infineon/motor-system-ic-tle956x/docs/lib-details/api.rst

 Here you can define your initial target Rise- and Falltime, which will be set by

-.. doxygenfunction:: setTrisefallTarget
+.. doxygenfunction:: DCMcontrol::setTrisefallTarget

 If this function is not used (like in normal motor operation) the values from the defines will be taken as described below.
 The entered values in the examples are suited as a starting point for the DC and BLDC shield.
 However if other MOSFETS are used, refer to the `TLE9560/1/2 Gate Driver Setting Guide`_ in order to estimate start values for rise and fall times, turn-on and turn-off delay times and recommendations for the settings of the cross-current protection time and of the blank times.

-.. doxygenfunction:: riseFallTimeRegulation
+.. doxygenfunction:: DCMcontrol::riseFallTimeRegulation

 This function executes the algorithm one time and hands over the variables to read back the actual rise- / falltimes and charge-/discharge currents.